 - The Orangerie is famous and not small, but goddamn it’s good.
 Seeing Monet’s Nympheas in full scale as they were designed by the artist to be seen is an incredible experience, and the collection downstairs is excellent too.
 Don’t miss Marie Laurencin’s beautiful, sloe-eyed ladies including Coco Chanel.

-As the home of so many artists through the centuries, you can’t miss the museums of Paris.
+As the home of so many artists through the centuries, you can’t miss the best Paris museums when you visit.
 But go a little off the well-worn and wildly crowded path next time and I promise it’s worth your time.